spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 This tutorial uses the same auditory data described in the [fMRI preprocessing tutorial](../preprocessing/introduction.md).
 Before attempting this tutorial you will need a copy of the preprocessed data.
 Either follow the steps in the [fMRI preprocessing tutorial](../preprocessing/introduction.md) or download a copy of the preprocessed data from [here]().

-Before starting to analyse your data, set up a directory where you will save your results and give it a meaningful name, e.g. `first_level_analysis`.
+Before starting to analyse your data, set up a folder where you will save your results and give it a meaningful name, e.g. `first_level_analysis`.
 Then launch SPM by typing `spm fmri` in your MATLAB command window and begin your analysis.

 1. Press the `Specify 1st-level` button.
 This will call up the specification of an fMRI specification job in the batch editor.

-2. Highlight `Directory` and point SPM towards the `first_level_analysis` directory you created.
+2. Highlight `Directory` and point SPM towards the `first_level_analysis` folder you created.

 3. Under `Timing parameters`, select `Units for design` :material-arrow-right-bold: `Scans`.